OpenGATE/Gate/docs/defining_a_geometry.rst

 output.

 .. figure:: autorotenable.jpg
-   :alt: Figure 3.6: Illustration of the application of the auto-rotation option
+   :alt: Figure 9: autorotenable
-   :name: auto_rot_enable_fig
+   :name: autorotenable

    Illustration of the application of the auto-rotation option

 .. figure:: autorotdisable.jpg
-   :alt: Figure 3.7: Illustration of the application of the ring-repeater when the auto-rotation option is disabled
+   :alt: Figure 10: autorotdisable
-   :name: auto_rot_disable_fig
+   :name: autorotdisable

    Illustration of the application of the ring-repeater when the auto-rotation option is disabled